Buffon's needle problem: Estimating π

 To do this, one should pick n as a multiple of 213, because then 113n/213 is an integer; one then drops n needles, and hopes for exactly x = 113n/213 successes.
 If one drops 213 needles and happens to get 113 successes, then one can triumphantly report an estimate of π accurate to six decimal places.
 If not, one can just do 213 more trials and hope for a total of 226 successes; if not, just repeat as necessary.
 Lazzarini performed 3,408 = 213 × 16 trials, making it seem likely that this is the strategy he used to obtain his "estimate".

 The above description of strategy might even be considered charitable to Lazzarini.
 A statistical analysis of intermediate results he reported for fewer tosses leads to a very low probability of achieving such close agreement to the expected value all through the experiment.
 This makes it very possible that the "experiment" itself was never physically performed, but based on numbers concocted from imagination to match statistical expectations, but too well, as it turns out.

 Dutch science journalist Hans van Maanen argues, however, that Lazzarini's article was never meant to be taken too seriously as it would have been pretty obvious for the readers of the magazine (aimed at school teachers) that the apparatus that Lazzarini said to have built cannot possibly work as described.

+A simplified realization of the experiment, proposed by Mieczysław Szyszkowicz (2024), involves selecting random points on a circle to simulate the needle's rotation.
+This approach eliminates the need to pre-select an angle, which traditionally requires a priori knowledge of the value of π.